 Liposuction (Suction-Assisted & Ultrasound-Assisted Lipectomy) has become very popular in recent years largely due to the effectiveness of the procedure.
 It is a technique used to remove unwanted fat deposits from specific areas of the body.
 The ideal patient should be close to their ideal body weight.
 Liposuction can then be used to fine tune areas of diet and exercise resistant, localized fat regions.

-- By using a tube and high vacuum device, St. Louis plastic surgeon Dr. Rottler can remove unwanted fatty deposits in many areas of the body.
+- By using a tube and high vacuum device, board certified, plastic surgeon Dr. Rottler can remove unwanted fatty deposits in many areas of the body.
 The procedure takes 1-2 hours or more, depending on the extent of the surgery.
 The procedure is performed in an operating room as an outpatient.

 - Temporary swelling, bruising, numbness, burning sensations and/or soreness.

 - More strenuous activity 2- weeks.